ichard26/ichard26.github.io/content/blog/2022-04-07-compiling-black-with-mypyc-part-1.md

 ## black + mypyc: Initial steps

-I wasn't the first person to integrate mypyc into Black, way back in September 2019 [@msullivan] [opened a PR getting Black ready][original-pr] for compilation w/ mypyc.
-Unfortunately as typical in open source projects, no one took the half-completed work and pushed it to production (i.e. PyPI) ... for almost two years.
+I wasn't the first person to integrate mypyc into Black, way back in September 2019, [@msullivan] [opened a PR getting Black ready][original-pr] for compilation.
+Unfortunately as typical in open source projects, no one took the half-completed work and pushed it to production, i.e. PyPI, ... for almost two years.

 > You might be wondering why performance even matters, well clearly it mattered a lot
 > since [GH-366] was opened in June 2018!
 The TL;DR is that for environments where Black
-> is ran on the source code on save automatically, reducing the runtime improves
+> is **ran on save automatically, the more responsiveness it is the better** as less time
-> responsiveness and developer experience (less time spent in a laggy editor window).
+> is spent in a laggy editor window.
 >
 > Start up time is important too given imports are costly, but this issue was explicitly
-> about formatting throughout (also it turns out mypyc can reduce import time too!).
+> about formatting throughout (it turns out mypyc can reduce import time too!).

 Given I first publicly announced my work finishing up the project on July 4th 2021, I sadly don't remember why I decided to pick it up.
-All I remember was fighting mypyc compile time type errors and fighting an outdated gcc... well OK I do remember I was looking to learn more about type systems and C development in general, but that's it, promise!
+All I remember was fighting mypyc compile-time type errors and fighting an outdated gcc... well OK I do remember I was looking to learn more about type systems and C development in general, but that's it, I promise!

 Anyway, even upgrading from gcc-9 to gcc-10 wasn't enough.
-Currnently mypyc has a bug ([mypyc#885]) where its boxing / unboxing code triggers `array subscript 1 is above array bounds` on [`blib2to3.pgen2.parse.Parser.setup`][gcc-bug-code].
+Currently mypyc has a bug ([mypyc#885]) where its boxing / unboxing code triggers `array subscript 1 is above array bounds` on [`blib2to3.pgen2.parse.Parser.setup`][gcc-bug-code].
 I managed to simplify the